fluffywaffles/349-project/README.md

 ## How to run the scraper (in general)

+You must **already** have nodejs and npm installed.

-First, you need to install all the dependencies.
+Then, you need to install the dependencies.
 (There aren't many.)

-You must **already** have nodejs and npm installed.

 ```
 npm i -g phantomjs casperjs